Bread faults, causes and remedies: a systematic diagnostic guide for volume, crust, crumb and flavour defects

 5.4 Blistered crust

 Cause: Condensation on the dough surface.
-Most commonly seen when cold retarded doughs emerge from the retarder and go directly into a warm proof without a recovery period — condensation from the warm cabinet air settles on the cold surface and creates tiny blister pockets. [src-084, src-083] Also triggered by excessive proof humidity causing water droplets to settle on the dough surface.
+Most commonly seen when cold retarded doughs emerge from the retarder and go directly into a warm proof without a recovery period — condensation from the warm cabinet air settles on the cold surface and creates tiny blister pockets.
+Also triggered by excessive proof humidity causing water droplets to settle on the dough surface.

 Remedy: Allow retarded doughs to rest at ambient temperature for 10–20 minutes before entering the warm proof.
 Control proof humidity to target (75–85% RH); ensure proof cabinet does not drip condensate.